Private Studio Policy Handbook for 2017-2018

 Return Check Fee

-As in other businesses, a $37.50 fee will be assessed for a returned check, plus the cost, if any, assessed by the financial institution as a result of the returned check.
+As in other businesses, a $37.50 fee will be assessed for a returned check, plus the cost, if any, assessed by my financial institution as a result of the returned check

-There will be a one recital scheduled each semester.
+There will be a one recital scheduled each semester; one in December and one in May.
 Students are encouraged to take advantage of performing opportunities in all workshops, recitals, festivals, and school competitions for which the teacher, student, and parents feel he/she is prepared.
 Students are also encouraged to be enrolled in many music activities through their school to foster a greater love for this art form.

 Recitals are usually scheduled on Saturday mornings to avoid as many school-related conflicts as possible.
 Each recital is considered as one lesson of the semester.
 If there is a conflict with another activity, let me know and we will work through the conflict.